 Adams was fourteen when he visited Yosemite National Park for the first time with his family.
 He later described his first view, “The splendor of Yosemite burst upon me and it was glorious.
 Rainbows of living color, flashes of lightning, and rolls of thunder.
 One wonder after another descended.
 There was light everywhere, and a new era began for me.”

 During that stay, his father gave him his first camera, an Eastman Kodak Brownie box camera, and his life as a photographer began.
 Later on, he often used large-format cameras.

-Ansel Adams had a keen understanding of the specific quality of the light that fell on a specific place at a specific moment, which led him to develop the zone system, which determined the relationship of exposure, development, and the resulting densities of the photographic negative.
+Ansel Adams who was a famous American photographer, had a keen understanding of the specific quality of the light that fell on a specific place at a specific moment, which led him to develop the zone system, which determined the relationship of exposure, development, and the resulting densities of the photographic negative.
 The system's purpose was not technical but rather expressive, and he used it to visualize a finished photograph before the exposure was made.

 Most of Adams’s great work as a photographer was completed by 1950.
 In his later life, he spent most of his energy as a photographer reinterpreting his earlier work.

 Ansel Adams is still one of the best-known landscape photographers.